WettiestMan/ncurses-snake/README.md

 Use the arrow keys or WASD to move the snake.

-Press Ctrl+C if you are done and want to leave.
+Press Ctrl+C if you are done and want to leave (BUGGY FOR THE MOMENT).

 ---